B2ORG/T6-B2SONG-PATCH/README.md

 ### V4.1
 - Fixed an issue where permaperk would not be lost and would remain active for the entire game if player would break permaperk conditions within first few seconds of the game

+### V5
+- Removed access levels, players agree to have all the functionalities in competitive runs
+- Added Velocity meter and Gspeed display
+- Improved zone HUD handling